tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 In contrast, clients do not know the longest SNI value in the client-facing server's anonymity set without server input.
-For the "server_name" extension with length D, clients SHOULD use the server's length hint L (ECHConfig.maximum_name_length) when computing the padding as follows:
+For the "server_name" extension with length D, clients SHOULD use the server's length hint L (ECHConfigContents.maximum_name_length) when computing the padding as follows:

 1. If L >= D, add L - D bytes of padding.
-This rounds to the server's advertised hint, i.e., ECHConfig.maximum_name_length.
+This rounds to the server's advertised hint, i.e., ECHConfigContents.maximum_name_length.
 2. Otherwise, let P = 31 - ((D - 1) % 32), and add P bytes of padding, plus an
    additional 32 bytes if D + P < L + 32.
 This rounds D up to the nearest multiple of 32 bytes that permits at least 32 bytes of length ambiguity.